best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ### Modules

-Simply put, **modules are scripts which house the functions that you want to use in other scripts**.
+Simply put, modules are scripts which house the functions that you want to use in other scripts.
 As you write your code and find opportunities to create classes or functions that reduce repetition and promote easier code comprehension, you might eventually decide that you want these functions to sit outside of your `main.py` script and you might decide that they would fit into consistent groupings.
 This is where modules come in; an example will help comprehend how this might work in practice.

 ```{note}
 We will be using Python for the illustration, however the same principles apply in R.